meliorism-ink/meliorism-ink/docs/about-me.md

 ## Things you can expect here -

-* My learnings in Software Engineering from a few years of experience
+* My learnings in Software Engineering from about 5+ years of experience
 * My understanding of business, startups, economics, government and societies from having worked in various industries, and in different domains
 * Anecdotes with my friends and me!
 * Travel experiences and music, tons of music.